marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* TWEAK: Possibility to add a custom html class for each layer
 * TWEAK: Show configuration image in the cart / checkout
 * TWEAK: Better multisite support
 * TWEAK: Better error handling when saving the product's data